boevski/hugo/README.md

 The reason the code relies on a new parameter (`eid`) instead of on an existing one like `.Page.File.UniqueId` is to make linking easy and intuitive.
 As long as you create logical EIDs, anyone would be able to quickly identify where the link ponts at.

 The code is set to emit a console warning if it finds a duplicated EID, but it will not fail the build.
-Instead, it will create adjacent links for all EIDs it finds.
+Instead, it will create adjacent links to all files with the specified EID.

 You can make the build fail if you substitute `errorf` for `warnf` in the final line.